Measurement of the $W$-boson angular coefficients and transverse momentum in $pp$ collisions at $\sqrt{s}=$ 13 TeV with the ATLAS detector: Systematic uncertainties

 Monte Carlo simulation is used to build the folding templates for the likelihood fit, as described in Section~\ref{sec:methodology}, and for modelling event migration between truth and reconstructed bins.
 The statistical uncertainty from MC simulation is treated as uncorrelated between each bin of the three-dimensional (\ptln, \coscs, \phics) distribution and represents a non-negligible, though subdominant, contribution towards the total uncertainty.
 To ensure the statistical stability of the folding procedure, a threshold is applied such that templates contributing less than $2\%$ of the expected number of events in a given truth bin are excluded.
 This \emph{cut-off} value is determined by generating pseudo-data through random fluctuations of the expected MC yields and performing a series of likelihood fits with varying threshold values; the optimal cut-off is defined as the point where the variation in the $\chi^2$ between successive fits is minimised.
-The systematic uncertainty associated with this choice is quantified separately for the $W^{-}$ and $W^{+}$ channels, by varying the threshold up and down by $50\%$ and is added post-fit to the total systematic uncertainty.
+The systematic uncertainty associated with this choice is quantified separately for the $W^{-}$ and $W^{+}$ channels, by varying the threshold up and down by $50\%$ .
+The lower variation ($1\%$) corresponds to the minimum value of the cut-off required to remove potential biases in the folded results, while the upper variation ($3\%$) accounts for additional uncertainties arising from the reduced event information in the folding migrations.
 Both the direct impact on the fit results and the induced uncertainty due to event migration are taken into account.
+This uncertainty is added post-fit to the total systematic uncertainty.
 The $W^{-}$ channel exhibits larger sensitivity to this variation, resulting in a systematic uncertainty that becomes comparable to the statistical uncertainty in the cross-section measurement at intermediate values of \ptw.

 Experimental systematic uncertainties affect both the \coscs and \phics distributions used to construct the templates and the event weights applied to the simulation.
 The main experimental uncertainties affecting the measurements arise from the hadronic recoil calibration.
 The uncertainties in the scale and resolution of the hadronic recoil are discussed in greater detail in Ref.~\cite{STDM-2018-17}.
 In this analysis, the hadronic recoil systematic uncertainty remains below $1\%$ across the entire \ptw range.
 Lepton-related systematic uncertainties due to energy/momentum scale and resolution as well as reconstruction and selection efficiency corrections are propagated considering the statistical and systematic uncertainties in the procedures, as detailed in Ref.~\cite{STDM-2018-17}.
 They have only a small impact on both the \Ai and cross-section measurements.